Skuzzle-UK/app-ideas/Projects/1-Beginner/App-Ideas/Calculator/Calculator-App.md

 -   [ ] User can click a '+/-' button to change the sign of the number that is currently displayed.
--   [ ] User can see a decimal point ('.') button on the entry pad to that allows floating point numbers up to 3 places to be entered and operations to be carried out to the maximum number of decimal places entered for any one number.
+-   [x] User can see a decimal point ('.') button on the entry pad to that allows floating point numbers up to 3 places to be entered and operations to be carried out to the maximum number of decimal places entered for any one number (Chosen to allow any amount of decimal places).

 ## Useful links and resources